-The practice had systems and processes for learning, quality assurance and continuous improvement.
-These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
-Staff kept records of the results of these audits and the resulting action plans and improvements.
+The practice had systems and processes for learning and quality assurance.
+These included audits of patient care records, disability access, antimicrobial prescribing, and infection prevention and control.
+We identified scope for improvement in ensuring audits of radiography were completed in recommended timeframes.
+Staff kept records of the results of completed audits and the resulting action plans and improvements.